potherca-blog/takeaway-homework-assignment/README.md

 To view the end result visit: [https://pother.ca/takeaway-homework-assignment/web/](https://pother.ca/takeaway-homework-assignment/web/)

+Based on my [my critique](./docs/critique.md) of the assignment I have created [a version of the assigment text which offers some improvements](./docs/assignment.md).

 ## Implementation Steps taken

 1. Dowload, unzip and read the assignment (see [my critique](./docs/critique.md)).